LemLib/LemLib/docs/api/macros.md

 		[]() { if (!intake.is_stopped()) intake.move_velocity(0); } // the function to run when the sequence is released (stops the intake)
 	);

-	// add the macro to the macro manager macros.addMacro(intakeMacro);
+	// create a new macro manager and add the macro to it lemlib::macro::MacroManager macros({intakeMacro});

 	// the main controller
 	pros::Controller controller(pros::E_CONTROLLER_MASTER);